joinnusteam/babel-preset-joinnus/README.md

-# babel-preset-airbnb
+# babel-preset-joinnus

-> A babel preset for transforming your JavaScript for Airbnb.
+> A babel preset for transforming your JavaScript for Joinnus.

 Currently contains transforms for all standard syntax that is [stage 4](https://tc39.github.io/ecma262/) (ES2018) or [stage 3](https://github.com/tc39/proposals#active-proposals), except for the following:
  - generators: `regenerator-runtime` is too heavyweight for our use.